What Is a Broker?

 If you’re new to investing, you might be wondering, what does a broker do?
 And do I really need one?

-Read on to understand how to define broker and what they can do for you.
+Read on to understand how to define broker so you can choose the best broker for your investments.

 What Is a Stockbroker?

 A financial broker is an intermediary that is authorized to sell and purchase securities and stocks on behalf of buyers and sellers.
 Brokers provide various investment services on behalf of their clients, usually on commission.
 Different brokers charge different fees for brokerage services.
 For example, some brokers might charge an annual fee of 1% or more of your assets in lieu of commissions, while others might charge flat fees for services such as estate planning.
 Some online brokers now charge $0 commission for most trades of equities and exchange-traded funds.

 How To Become a Broker